This website requires JavaScript.

 2. Select Other troubleshooters

-3. Find Camera and click Run
+3. Find the Camera and click Run

 4. Follow the automated troubleshooting steps